Renewable energy in the Philippines

-In 2013, renewable energy provided 26.44% of the total electricity in the Philippines and 19,903 gigawatt-hours (GWh) of electrical energy out of a total demand of 75,266 gigawatt-hours.

-The Philippines is a net importer of fossil fuels.

-For the sake of energy security, there is momentum to develop renewable energy sources.

-The types available include hydropower, geothermal power, wind power, solar power and biomass power.

-The government of the Philippines has legislated a number of policies in order to increase the use of renewable energy by the country.
+As of 2023, renewable energy sources accounted for about 22% of the Philippines' total installed electricity generation capacity, according to the Department of Energy.
+The Philippines remains a net importer of fossil fuels, which underscores the government's push to expand local renewable energy options.
+Available renewable resources include hydropower, geothermal power, wind power, solar power, and biomass power.
+The government has implemented a range of policies and targets aimed at increasing the contribution of renewables to the country's overall energy mix.

-The government has committed to raising to 50% the contribution of renewables of its total electricity generating capacity, with 15.3 gigawatts (GW) by 2030.
+The Philippine government has committed to increasing the share of renewables to 50% of total installed power capacity by 2030, equivalent to about 15.3 gigawatts (GW).
+This target is aligned with the country's nationally determined contribution (NDC) under the Paris Agreement, which aims to reduce greenhouse gas emissions by up to 75% by 2030.

-The move would help the country in its commitment to reduce its carbon emissions by 70% by 2030.

 Background

-There is momentum to decrease reliance on fossil fuels due to the negative effects such as pollution, climate change and financial uncertainty because of fluctuating fuel prices.

-Legislation passed by the Congress of the Philippines to support the use of renewable energy include the Electric Power Industry Reform Act (2001); the Biofuels Act (2006), which encourages the use of biomass fuels; the Renewable Energy Act (2008); and the Climate Change Act (2009), which provides a legal basis for addressing climate change through sustainable development.
+Philippine energy policy aims to reduce reliance on fossil fuels because of air pollution, climate risks, and exposure to volatile import prices.
+Key statutes supporting renewable energy include the Electric Power Industry Reform Act of 2001 (Republic Act No. 9136); the Biofuels Act of 2006 (RA 9367); the Renewable Energy Act of 2008 (RA 9513); and the Climate Change Act of 2009 (RA 9729).

 Renewable energy implementation is important to the Philippines for several reasons.
 The geographic characteristics of the country make it vulnerable to the adverse effects of climate change.
 Rising sea levels are a threat because the Philippines is an archipelago with many cities located in coastal areas.
 As the coastline recedes due to rising seas, coastal cities become vulnerable to flooding.
 Climate change has also been linked to changing weather patterns and extreme weather events.

 Reliance on fossil fuels is detrimental to the energy security of the Philippines.
 The Philippines is a net importer of fossil fuels.
 In 2012, the Philippines imported 20 million tons of coal.
 Eight million tons were produced domestically.
 In 2010, the Philippines imported 54 million barrels of oil and produced 33,000 barrels.
 Given this dependence on imported coal and oil, the Philippines is vulnerable to price fluctuations and supply constraints.

-The Philippine Department of Energy wrote:“The harnessing and utilization of renewable energy comprises a critical component of the government's strategy to provide energy supply for the country.
+The Philippine Department of Energy wrote:The harnessing and utilization of renewable energy comprises a critical component of the government's strategy to provide energy supply for the country.
 This is evident in the power sector where increased generation from geothermal and hydro resources has lessened the country's dependency on imported and polluting fuels.
-In the government's rural electrification efforts, on the other hand, renewable energy sources such as solar, micro-hydro, wind and biomass resources are seeing wide-scale use.”
+In the government's rural electrification efforts, on the other hand, renewable energy sources such as solar, micro-hydro, wind and biomass resources are seeing wide-scale use.